awsdocs/amazon-vpc-user-guide/doc_source/vpc-inter-region-peering-provider-side.md

 1. Create a VPC endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.

-After the configuration is complete, the consumer can create a VPC endpoint service in Consumer VPC 2 so that they can privately access the service\.

-The consumer account incurs the VPC endpoint data processing charges and the VPC endpoint hourly charges\.
-The provider account incurs the inter\-region peering data transfer charges, the Network Load Balancer charges, and the service instances charges\.
+ The Provider 2 account incurs the inter\-region peering data transfer charges, Network Load Balancer charges\.
+The Provider 1 account incurs the service instances charges\.